Virginia Data Removal Guide (2026)

 - →AG exclusive enforcement, $7,500/violation

-Where your data leaks from in Virginia
+Where does your data leak from in Virginia?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Virginia:

 - Fairfax, Virginia Beach, and Richmond property records